lorikayman/RebisTheory/rebis_theory.md

 One of greater importance elements of its arsenal is the large charged explosion.
 This is the key element to a larger motif which will be then analyzed across gremlin technology.
 The explosion in both instances of the Collector - within the camp and at the [Overworks](https://wiki.spiralknights.com/Breaking_in_the_Recruits/The_Overworks), - deals split shadow and normal damage, its only shadow damaging attack.
 Moreover, the explosion has an antique evil eye to appear, the same observed across Electron and Graviton bombs design.
 Considering this, a white painted evil eye of the same antique design with the Collector's eye meant to be an iris seems as an intentional design choice, which also points to its explosive shadow damage attack.

 Apart from it, a different relation to curse arises here.
 Lord Vanaduke, when he has no mask, has red and orange arcs of lightning around him.
 Those lightnings are the same as the collector.
-Moreover, Arkus also in his later stages of the fight has lightning arcs present in the same pattern, although of purple color, same as Darkfire Vanaduke unmasked.
+Moreover, Arkus also in his later stages of the fight has lightning arcs present in the same pattern, although of purple color, same as Darkfire Lord Vanaduke unmasked.
 We suggest that this is a clear design pattern.
 If it would not be for the evil eye, this would not be a reason for an analysis of the latter that early.
 But, as the theme of curse in its different forms is consistent here, we propose that it serves as an argument for the collector being constructed utilizing far more advanced technology, involving Underworld and whatever is the power symbolized by the dread seal.

 ##### Electron Vortex